 Injecting file volumes in Virtual Labs

 File Volumes are used if you want to add a static file into a container, that gets updated infrequently, but enough that you do not want to build it directly into the container.
-An example of their use is injecting a license into all the containers that it is set up with, and renewing the license can be easily done through the admin settings in AVL.
+The primary use case for this is to deliver one file to every container that’s started from this image.
+A great example of their use is injecting a license into all the containers that it is set up with, and renewing the license can be easily done through the admin settings in AVL.

 Creating a File Volume